neilsambhu/carla-roach/timeline/README4.md

 IMPORTANT: You may need to close and restart your shell after running 'conda init'.

-/home/nsambhu/anaconda3/envs/carla/lib/python3.7/site-packages/hydra/core/default_element.py:128: UserWarning: In 'train_envs/endless_all': Usage of deprecated keyword in package header '# @package _group_'.
-See https://hydra.cc/docs/next/upgrades/1.0_to_1.1/changes_to_package_header for more information See {url} for more information""" /home/nsambhu/anaconda3/envs/carla/lib/python3.7/site-packages/hydra/core/default_element.py:128: UserWarning: In 'agent/ppo/obs_configs/birdview': Usage of deprecated keyword in package header '# @package _group_'.
+/home/nsambhu/anaconda3/envs/carla/lib/python3.7/site-packages/hydra/core/default_element.py:128: UserWarning: In 'agent/ppo/obs_configs/birdview': Usage of deprecated keyword in package header '# @package _group_'.
 See https://hydra.cc/docs/next/upgrades/1.0_to_1.1/changes_to_package_header for more information See {url} for more information"""